-The Sweet People Club is an all online diabetes prevention and management program that provides easy-to-understand information and real-time access to registered dietitians.
+The Sweet People Club is an all online diabetes prevention and management program that provides easy-to-understand information and real-time access to registered dietitians and nurses.
 So you can learn when it’s convenient for you and still get personalized attention.

 So many people who are diagnosed with prediabetes or type 2 don’t really understand what that means for them.
 Or worse, they’re scared of finding out because they’ve been told some tall tales or stumbled across incorrect information – which is all too easily done online.
 Often they’ll believe that once you’re diagnosed with prediabetes it’s only a matter of time before you advance to diabetes itself, or if you have type 2 it’s only a matter of time before you have complications.

 And that’s just not the case!
 Or at least it doesn’t have to be.

 You can choose to take no action and ignore it, and your worst fears may come to pass.
 But you can also choose to take some small actions now and slow down the progression towards diabetes or stay in a safe place if you have type 2.
 In fact, it may be possible to reverse prediabetes entirely.
 And it is certainly possible to manage type 2 and avoid complications.

 But to do that, you’re gonna need reliable and accurate information, thoughtful planning and management, and a whole lot of support and encouragement.
 And that’s the true mission of the Sweet People Club – to show people that prediabetes is nothing more than a fork in the road, and for people with type 2, it’s an opportunity to be the healthiest person on the block.

 Many talented diabetes care professional as well as people living with high blood sugars comprise the Sweet People Club Team.
 We continue to add content to cover relevant topics.
 Here are several of our faculty, but get ready for the alphabet soup that follows our names which merely shows a lot of experience.
 The main thing to know is we really care and we keep it real.
 We’re in this for you.
 Check us out!